Bouncer: Sweden

-In the UK, "door supervisors"—as they are termed—must hold a licence from the Security Industry Authority.
-The training for a door supervisor licence takes 32.5 hours since the current changes were implemented on 1 January 2015, and includes issues such as behaviour, conflict management, civil and criminal law, search and arrest procedures, drug awareness, recording of incidents and crime scene preservation, licensing law, equal opportunities and discrimination, health and safety at work, physical intervention, and emergency procedures.
-Licenses must be renewed every three years.
-One current provider of training is the British Institute of Innkeeping Awarding Body.

-Licensed door supervisors must wear a blue plastic licence (often worn on the upper arm) whilst on duty.
-This led to the common misconception that door supervisors are legally obliged to show their ID to members of the public upon request; in reality they only have to present it to police and licensing authorities in order to protect their identities from aggressive clients.
-The 2010 UK quango reforms includes the SIA amongst many other Quangos the coalition government intended to be disbanded, ostensibly on the overall grounds of cost, despite the SIA being essentially self-funding via licence payments.
-Whilst this may alleviate to some extent the financial burden on employers and individuals alike, some members of the industry see this as a retrograde step, fearing a return of the organised criminal element to the currently regulated industry.

 United States

 Requirements for bouncers vary from state to state, with some examples being:

 California

 In California, Senate Bill 194 requires any bouncer or security guard to be registered with the State of California Department of Consumer Affairs Bureau of Security and Investigative Services.
 These guards must also complete a criminal background check, including submitting their fingerprints to the California Department of Justice and the Federal Bureau of Investigation.
 Californians must undertake the "Skills Training Course for Security Guards" before receiving a security licence.
 Further courses allow for qualified security personnel to carry batons upon completion of training.

 Exempted from the Act are peace officers in specified circumstances and guards employed exclusively and regularly by any employer who does not provide contract security services (known as proprietary guards), provided they do not carry or use any deadly weapon in the performance of their duties.

 New York

 In New York State, it is illegal for a bar owner to knowingly hire a felon for a bouncer position.
 Under Article 7 General Business Law, bars and nightclubs are not allowed to hire bouncers without a proper license.

+New York State licensed security guards must take one 8 hour course by a licensed instructor and be fingerprinted prior to starting work.
+Once this is done the security packet must be mailed to the state and that bouncer is “pending”.
+License should take 3–6 weeks to process.
+Security guards may work while they are “pending”.
+Licenses are valid for 2 years and all guards must take the 16 hour on the job training before renewal.
 Under New York state law only a Private Investigator or watch, guard and patrol agency can supply security guards/bouncers to bars.